Skip over main navigation

 Welcome

 Our students form one of the most diverse student populations in the country.
 Like our philanthropist founder Quintin Hogg, we offer opportunities to those who have the aspirations and ability to learn and to put their learning into practice in their working lives, whatever their background.
-However, there is more to be done to ensure that we can continue to offer these opportunities.
+However, more must be done to ensure we can continue to offer these opportunities.

-In today's economic climate, your support is as important as ever in helping us to achieve our goals and, as a donor, you can have a say in how the University spends your contribution.
-For example, you can make a donation to a specific department or project, such as The 125 Fund, or a capital project such as the restoration of the Soho Poly Theatre.
+In today's economic climate, your support is as important as ever in helping us to achieve our goals, and as a donor, you can have a say in how the University spends your contribution.
+For example, you can donate to a specific department or project, such as The Ignite Fund, or a capital project, such as the restoration of the Soho Poly Theatre.

 Donate